Installing Backwashing Filters

 You should have:

 • A Fleck 5600 SXT Control Valve.
-The valve should be pre-programmed and have a drain line flow control (DLFC) pre-installed.
-A tag attached to the valve near the drain connection will be marked, in gallons per minute, the size of the flow control button installed in your unit.
+The valve will be pre-programmed and have a drain line flow control (DLFC) pre-installed.
+A label attached to the valve near the drain connection will be marked, in gallons per minute, the size of the flow control button installed in your unit.
 Flow controls for most filters in this category are 5.0 or 7.0 gallons-per-minute.
 (This is what determines how much water per minute is used during backwash.
 It's an essential part, so contact us if you're in doubt that the flow control was installed.)

 Loading and Installing the Filter